FriendsOfSymfony/FOSElasticaBundle/README.md

 ##### Change the batch size

-By default, ElasticaBundle will index documents by paquets of 100.
+By default, ElasticaBundle will index documents by packets of 100.
 You can change this value in the provider configuration.

                         persistence: